Management Development Institute of Singapore

-The Management Development Institute of Singapore (MDIS), founded in 1956, is the oldest non-profit vocational university for lifelong learning in Singapore.
-It offers a variety of degree programs such as business management, engineering, fashion design, nursing, mass communications, psychology and hospitality management.
+The Management Development Institute of Singapore (MDIS) is a private vocational university for lifelong learning in Singapore.
+Founded in 1956, it offers a variety of degree programs such as business management, engineering, fashion design, nursing, mass communications, psychology and hospitality management.

-It also offers preparatory courses for GCE 'O' level and 'A' level examinations via its subsidiary MDIS College, which is registered under the Committee for Private Education Singapore (CPE).
+It also offers preparatory courses for GCE 'O' level and 'A' level examinations for adults via its subsidiary MDIS College, which is registered under the Committee for Private Education Singapore (CPE).

 History

 Before 1995

 1955: A group of personnel managers got together to discuss industrial relations problems.
 The coming-together sparked off the formation of the Supervisory and Management Training Association of Singapore (SAMTAS).

 Understanding that supervisors were probably the best people to identify and solve any labour problems, training was catered primarily to these supervisors on aspects from job relations to industrial safety.
 Certified courses, seminars, lectures, film shows and excursions were organised.
 The inaugural meeting was held on 29 November 1955 where Mr Loke Wan Tho was named its first President.
 In April 1956, SAMTAS was formalised.

 1963: SAMTAS pioneered the Training-Within-Industries (TWI) courses in Singapore.
 In line with the Singapore government's plans to promote industrialisation in the country, these were courses on supervisory skills initiated by the then Ministry of Labour.

 1984: The plan to upgrade SAMTAS' status to that of a professional institute was initiated in 1982.
 The change of name from SAMTAS to MDIS, or the Management Development Institute of Singapore, was made official on 8 February 1984.
 The purpose of this move was to give a more professional image and to upgrade the individual membership by allowing the use of designatory letters.

 SAMTAS, and then MDIS, is the oldest professional institute in Singapore today.

 MDIS has collaborated with universities in the UK, the US and Australia to offer certified courses.
 Besides its certified courses from Certificate to Master's level, MDIS conducts seminars, in-house training and consultancy services and offers membership services and privileges.